Out of all the counties globally, you don’t expect Australia to be at the very end of the spectrum when receiving new product releases.

 Australia is becoming stricter against copyright infringement and invading user’s privacy through mandatory data retention requirements by law.
 These only make it easier for surveillance agencies to do their job and poke their noses into the business of innocent citizens.

 Data retention and surveillance

-Several key organizations are following this interception and access law in Australia including Centrelink, Australia Post Corporate Security Group, and the Australian Taxation Office.
+Several key organizations follow this interception and access law in Australia, including Centrelink, Australia Post Corporate Security Group, and the Australian Taxation Office.

 The data that companies are logging for every individual in Australia include:

 - Personal details (username etc.) of users